iBehave-CADRE/DrosoMenu/python/README.md

 To run the example movement script use the command ```python move.py``` from the same folder where the file is located.
 The device should move between the positions with a delay of $10\mathrm{s}$.

+# Custom Code

+A minimal example to tell the device to move to a specific position is given in ```minimal.py```.
+It expects a number in the range of $0-3$ encoded as UTF-8.
+The serial port is opened in a context manager (```with```-statement) and the position send via the ```write``` function.

+The minimal exmaple does not check for a response from the device but just blindly commands a position.

+If you want to move to multiple positions it is best to do this within the ```with``` block instead of opening a new connection to the serial port each time.